async-rs/async.rs/source/blog/2019-11-07-async-std-0-9-12-async-await-is-ready.html.md

 ## Current Status

 `async-std` has been mainly focused on stabilising and trying out its interface over the last couple of months.
-We have used the time to gather confidence in out concept of the port of Rust’s `std` to the async world.
+We have used the time to gather confidence in our concept of the port of Rust’s `std` to the async world.

 A lot of time has been spent in proper integration into the current futures library, so that you can use both the direct `async-std` interface and the `futures-rs` common traits to interact with `async-std`.